Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Introduction

 Robotic systems became integral to automation in manufacturing, remote exploration, warehouse management, and other areas.
 Cooperative multiple MMRs garner attention due to their low cost, small size, redundancy in heavy or oversized object transportation, and fixture-less multipart assembly requiring more Degrees of Freedom (DoF).
 A cooperative MMR system extends workspace coverage, flexibility, and redundancy with added complexity in robot coordination, communication, and motion planning.
 Multiple MMRs leverage the mobile bases' locomotion ability and the arms' manipulation ability for object transportation and manipulation in a large workspace.

 Nonholonomic mobile bases are widespread in robotic applications because of their advantages in a reduced number of actuators, simplified wheels, and better load-carrying capacity.
-It also works better on uneven ground surfaces.
-Introducing a nonholonomic mobile base for the MMRs includes non-integrable constraints on kinematics.
-The nonholonomic mobile base's non-integrable kinematics constraints impact motion planning with its restricted side-wise motion capability.
+Nonholonomic MMRs can work better than their holonomic counterparts on uneven ground surfaces as they restrict sideways motion, which leads to increased stability, traction, and controllability on uneven surfaces.
+The nonholonomic mobile base of the MMRs restricts sideways motion, including non-integrable kinematic constraints.
 Hence, there are more intricacies in cooperative motion planning and trajectory generation than in the holonomic counterpart.

 The study on collaborative manipulators started with a virtual linkage model \cite{1996_khatib} representing the collaborative manipulation systems to generate closed-chain constraints \cite{2023_Xu} between the object and the MMRs for motion synchronization and coordination.
 The dual arm cooperative control problem has been addressed by NMPC \cite{2024_Zhao}.
 The coordination scheme for multi-MMR cooperative manipulation and transportation comprises of centralized \cite{2013_Erhart}, decentralized \cite{2018_Culbertson,2018_Verginis} and distributed \cite{2017_Dai,2018_Marino,2020_Ren} control framework.
-Online task allocation \cite{2024a_Keshab} algorithm ensures efficient utilization of the capabilities of the cooperative manipulators.
+Task allocation \cite{2024a_Keshab,2025_Du} algorithm ensures efficient utilization of the capabilities of the cooperative manipulators.
 The collision-free navigation started with a variational-based method \cite{1997_Desai} that demonstrated static obstacle avoidance for a two MMR system with poor scalability.
 Dipolar inverse Lyapunov functions fused with the potential field-based navigation function \cite{2003_Tanner} plan collision-free motion in static environments to transport deformable material by multiple MMRs with a little scope of formation control.